 Employee Benefits Liability vs. Fiduciary Liability

 Many people confuse EBL insurance with fiduciary liability insurance.
-It’s important to note the employee benefits liability is not normally contained within a management liability insurance policy where fiduciary liability would be.
+It’s important to note that employee benefits liability is not normally contained within a management liability insurance policy where fiduciary liability would be.

-While there are some similarities between the two types of insurance, EBL insurance is designed to protect businesses from errors and omissions in a wide range of plans.
+While there are some similarities between the two types of insurance, EBL insurance protects businesses from errors and omissions in many plans.

 Fiduciary liability insurance, on the other hand, aims to protect businesses from the Employee Retirement Income Security Act (ERISA) exposures for specifically designated plans that result from a wrongful act.